 This technology, which uses machine learning, is incredibly useful for websites that want to translate content into different languages.
 And you can set up a Google Translate API connection and use Google’s neural network to translate your content through Google Cloud.

-Reasons you need a Google Translate alternative
+Reasons You Need a Google Translate Alternative

 A crucial part of translation is ensuring it has perfect grammar and spelling, especially when it’s customer-facing content.
 Google Translate isn’t capable of proofreading translations or detecting if there are errors in the original text.
-You can’t edit any of the translations it suggests, either, which means you’ll have to stick to whatever Google Translate offers.
+You can’t edit any of the translations it suggests, either, so you’ll have to stick to whatever Google Translate offers.

 Google Translate is available in over 130 languages, so it offers the broadest spectrum of language support.
 But because it covers so many languages, it can’t provide the same level of quality for all 8,778 language pairs.
-For instance, DeepL provides higher quality translations in the following language pairs: English-German, English-French, and English-Spanish.
-Our own study comparing DeepL and Google Translate also found that DeepL produced the most number of translations that didn’t need a human to verify them for the seven language pairs we’d chosen.
-Similarly, Microsoft Translator did especially well in producing German translations.

-4. It doesn’t optimize translations for multilingual SEO
+4. It Doesn’t Optimize Translations for Multilingual SEO

 A crucial part of reaching your audience—especially in a brand-new market—is optimizing your content for search engine performance in their respective areas.
 However, because of the way the tool works, it doesn’t send signals to search engines to index the newly translated content.
 You’ll have to manually add attributes like hreflang tags, set up your translated websites under subdirectories or subdomains, and overall miss the many advantages of multilingual SEO.